AB987-GH/MockScore/README.md

 TO-DO:
 - Make actual graphics/UI (might not happen)
 - Optimize algorithm for power matching
-- Eventually implement an all-in-one solution for judges to receive and submit ballots within the app (likely going to happen but not for a long time)
+- Eventually implement an all-in-one solution for judges to receive and submit ballots within the app (likely going to happen but not for a while)